-Both model WAX610 and WAX610Y can function in an Insight Instant Mesh WiFi network as a root access point, while model WAX610 can also function as an extender access point:
+The access point can function in an Insight Instant Mesh WiFi network as a root access point or and extender access point:

-- Root access point.
-A mesh-capable access point that is set up with a wired connection to your network and functions as a gateway to another mesh-capable access point that functions as an extender.
+- Root access point: A mesh-capable access point that is set up with a wired connection to your network and functions as a gateway to another mesh-capable access point that functions as an extender.
 On the root access point, use the Ethernet port for the connection to your network.
-A root access point can service multiple extender access points simultaneously. - Extender access point.
-A mesh-capable access point that functions as an extender access point with a WiFi backhaul connection to a root access point that provides Internet connectivity.
+A root access point can service multiple extender access points simultaneously. - Extender access point: A mesh-capable access point that functions as an extender access point with a WiFi backhaul connection to a root access point that provides Internet connectivity.
 The extender access point is not connected to your network over a wired connection but over a WiFi connection.